 Cayman ELP Law

-The Cayman Islands has been extremely responsive to the demands of the private equity industry, most recently revising the Exempted Limited Partnership Law in 2014 (the “ELP Law”).
-The ELP Law makes clear that the right to make capital calls and the right to receive the proceeds of such calls constitutes partnership property which is held by the general partner on trust for the partners in accordance with the terms of the LPA.
+The Exempted Limited Partnership Law (the “ELP Law”) makes clear that the right to make capital calls and the right to receive the proceeds of such calls constitutes partnership property which is held by the general partner on trust for the partners in accordance with the terms of the LPA.
 Therefore, it is the exempted limited partnerships rather than the general partner in its own capacity that grants the security over the unfunded capital commitments and the rights to make capital calls.
 That said, the general partner will still typically be required to enter into the security assignment agreement in its own right to give certain representations, undertakings, covenants and a power of attorney.

-It is worth noting that an exempted limited partnership is not required to maintain a register of security interests over partnership property.
-However, as a practical matter, it is usual for the general partner to record security interests over partnership property in its own register as discussed below.
+It is worth noting that an ELP is not required to maintain a register of security interests over partnership property.
+However, as a practical matter, it is common for the general partner to record security interests over partnership property in its own register (if applicable) as discussed below.

 Key Points to Note when Acting for a Lender

 The structure of the fund is clearly going to impact how the facility documentation is drafted.
-Whilst most Cayman domiciled private equity funds are structured as exempted limited partnerships, the structure (ie, type of entity and domicile) of the general partner can vary.
+Whilst most Cayman domiciled private equity funds are structured as ELPs, the structure (i.e. type of entity and domicile) of the general partner can vary.
 This will need to be considered at the outset.

 Documentation and Due Diligence